 Our beautiful custom-built 7 BBL brewhouse from Bennett Forgeworks

-Brewhouse: Custom-Made in Colorado, Twin 7 BBL Bennett Forgeworks Direct Fired, Insulated 2-Vessel System powered by two 200,000 BTU Midco Power Burners and Supplied by a 200,000 BTU Rinnai On-Demand Hot Water.
-120 lb Grist Case with 4" Grist Hydrator and Three-Piece V-Wire False Bottom.
-Max capacity: 800 lbs dry grist.
+Brewhouse: Custom-Made in Colorado, Twin 7 BBL Bennett Forgeworks Direct Fired, Insulated 3-Vessel System powered by two 200,000 BTU Midco Power Burners and Supplied by a 200,000 BTU Rinnai On-Demand Hot Water.
+1600 lb Grist Case with 4" Grist Hydrator and Three-Piece V-Wire False Bottom.

 Fermenters: Four 7 BBL and Three 30 BBL Premier Stainless Cylindro-conical Unitanks.
 Our beers are fermented, dry-hopped, fined, and carbonated in a single tank.
 We do not use brite tanks.